-First, navigate to your Ceph dashboard.
-If you’re uncertain of which Ceph node the dashboard is hosted on, run ceph mgr services on one of the manager nodes.
+- First, navigate to your Ceph dashboard.
+If you’re uncertain of which Ceph node the dashboard is hosted on, run ceph mgr services on one of the manager node.

 Creating a Bucket

+- Select create.
 Before naming the bucket, make sure the user you want to access the bucket is listed under users to select as the owner.
-If not, it’s possible you may have created a user through the Ceph user management feature rather than through the Object Gateway tab.

-Once you have the host name, you will be able to access the S3 gateway through the S3 application of choice with http://[HostName]:8080 or http://[HostIP]:8080, depending on if the DNS is set up with proper host names, followed by the username and password.
+- Once you have the host name, you will be able to access the S3 gateway through the S3 application of choice with http://[HostIP]:8080, http://RGW-IP:80, or https://RGW-IP:443 depending on if you setup load balancing or not, as well if you setup SSL for https or not, followed by the username and password.
 In this case, it would be s3testuser.
 The password would be the S3 key.